gimbalinc/hello-gimbal-ios/README.md

 - fill your API KEY into the AppDelegate
 - add the Gimbal.framework from the SDK zip you downloaded

+**When you run this sample you will see the Place Events in the log**

 Full Gimbal Docs [https://gimbal.com/docs](https://gimbal.com/docs)

 ```objective-c